‘Granny flats’: A backyard solution to a residential crisis

 “There’s quite a spectrum to look at, and we picked and pulled ideas from different places, but ours isn’t modeled after any one community.
 We tried to chart a balanced path towards allowing them, but also made sure they wouldn’t be so restrictive that they don’t even get built,” Fedewa said.

-The city’s Planning Commission is set to vote on a proposed ordinance allowing ADUs on Wednesday (Sept.
+The city’s Committee on Development and Planning is set to vote on a proposed ordinance allowing ADUs on Wednesday (Sept.
 25).
 If members approve it, a City Council public hearing could be set as soon as Oct.
 28.

 As defined by the proposed zoning amendment, ADUs are “a unit detached from and accessory to a principal single-family dwelling.”
 Often, they’ll come in the form of a second floor added to a detached garage, but they may also be a standalone structure in a backyard.